Thyssenkrupp's Nucera to launch IPO as early as next week -sources

 ($1 = 0.9284 euros)

-(Reporting by Pablo Mayo Cerqueiro, Christoph Steitz, Andreas Gonzalez and Tom Kaeckenhoff; Additional reporting by Emma-Victoria Farr and Francesca Landini; Editing by Elisa Martinuzzi and Mark Potter)
+(Reporting by Pablo Mayo Cerqueiro, Christoph Steitz, Andreas Gonzalez and Tom Kaeckenhoff; Additional reporting by Emma-Victoria Farr and Francesca Landini; Editing by Elisa Martinuzzi, Mark Potter and Louise Heavens)

 ((Pablo.MayoCerqueiro@thomsonreuters.com;))